judaicadh/judaicadh/pages/about.md

 We are also on Twitter at <a hfef="https://twitter.com/judaicadh">@judaicadh</a>.

 ## How was this website made?
-This website contains the collective effort of our [staff and collaborators](/people), past and present.
+This website contains the collective effort of our [team](/people), past and present.
 It is a Jekyll site, and site code can be found on our [GitHub repository](github.com/judaicadh/judaicadh.github.io).
 We forked the site design of this website from the [Scholar's Lab at the University of Virginia](https://scholarslab.lib.virginia.edu).

 ## How did Judaica DH at Penn Libraries begin?
 View our [history](/history) page.